A pentatonic secret from Scott Henderson!

-When Scott moves to the 2nd fret and play the Em shape he get the notes: F# A B C# E, in numbers that’s: 5 b7 1 2 4 so a pentatonic scale with a 2 instead of a m3.
+When Scott moves to the 2nd fret and plays the Em shape he gets the notes F# A B C# E. In intervals this spells 5 b7 1 2 4 so a pentatonic scale with a 2nd, instead of a m3rd.

 Can you see the F#m pentatonic in the pictured B Dorian, Am shape below?